hashicorp/consul/website/source/docs/agent/cloud-auto-join.html.md

 - EC2 instance role metadata.

-The only required IAM permission is `ec2:DescribeInstances`, and it is recommended that you make a dedicated key used only for auto-joining.
+The only required IAM permission is `ec2:DescribeInstances`, and it is recommended that you make a dedicated key used only to auto-join the datacenter.
 If the region is omitted it will be discovered through the local instance's [EC2 metadata endpoint](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-identity-documents.html).